ray-project/ray/doc/source/ray-air/computer-vision.rst

         :dedent:

-For more information on creating datasets, see Creating Datasets.
+For more information on creating datasets, see :ref:`Creating Datasets <creating_datasets>`.

 Transforming images
 -------------------

-To transform images, create a Preprocessor.
+To transform images, create a :class:`~ray.data.preprocessor.Preprocessor`.
 They're the standard way to preprocess data with Ray.

 .. tabbed:: Torch